wilsonliaows/docs/on-prem.md

 - 8GB of RAM
 - 250 MB of disk space
 - 800 Mhz 64-bit CPU (Intel/AMD).

-Please make sure that TCP port 3000 is available for binding.

 ## Create connection profiles
 A single Workato agent can be used to connect with multiple backend apps.
 A `connection profile` uniquely identifies the back end app and contains the configuration information required to connect to that app.